dnasko/rubble/README.md

 Welcome to RUBBLE, a pipeline that enables you to perform BLAST searches 10-20X faster, without compromising your results -- precision = 98% (+/-2%) ; recall = 98% (+/- 2%).

-RUBBLE is most useful when your subject BLAST database is large (e.g. UniRef).
+RUBBLE is most useful when your subject BLAST database is large (e.g. UniRef100).

 1. Downloading RUBBLE
 ----------------------